 What Seneca taught about dealing with failure

-In the next points, I am going to summarise the advice from Seneca (4 BC-65 AD) about dealing with failure.
+In the next paragraphs, I am going to summarise the advice from Seneca about dealing with failure.
 He devoted a couple of decades to compiling his advice, not only from his personal experience, but also from other notable persons in the early Roman Empire.

-In his 65th Letter to Lucilius, Seneca mentions how Pompey (106-48 BC) had painted himself into a corner.
+History shows us, for instance, how the Roman general Pompey (106-48 BC) had painted himself into a corner.
 After burning all the bridges, he bet his future on one card at the Battle of Pharsalus.

 When Pompey lost the battle, he had nowhere safe to go, and was pushed into suicide shortly after.
 He would have fared better if he had devised a plan B, or if he had covered his risks in some way, avoiding total disaster.

-Unfortunately, Seneca gave inconsistent explanations about how to keep reasonable margins of error.
-He understood that Pompey had made a mistake, but failed to acknowledge that Socrates (470-399 BC) had made exactly the same mistake.
+I miss in Seneca consistent explanations about how to keep reasonable margins of error in life.
+He should have analysed examples such as Pompey, showing that they had made a mistake.
+I also consider that Socrates (470-399 BC) had made the same mistake.

 Pompey had been foolish to bet his life on one card, but if we examine Socrates’ trial, we find exactly the same pattern.
 It didn’t make any sense for Socrates to let himself be spuriously accused and prosecuted.